-The JHU Post-Baccalaureate Premedical Program is not authorized for issuance of I-20 forms (F-1 visa status) and cannot provide any visa sponsorship or support for international students who require this documentation.
+The Post-Baccalaureate Premedical Program is not authorized to issue I-20 forms (F-1 visa status) and cannot provide any visa sponsorship or support for international students who require this documentation.

 Individuals who require a student visa or the I-20 form should not apply to this program.
 Applicants who do not need a student visa or the I-20 form, but who earned their post-secondary degree(s) in a country other than the United States, are required to have a “course-by-course” credential evaluation with GPA equivalencies performed by an outside evaluation service and submitted with their application materials.